 Instead of charging a commission to draft or review a purchase and sale agreement, we charge a flat fee of $1,250 to represent either the buyer or the seller from mutual acceptance through closing.
 Contact us today at (206) 777-1435.

 We represent buyers and can provide assistance as you negotiate the purchase and sale agreement that forms the basis of the transaction.
-Having assisted hundreds of buyers we are very familiar with the pitfalls many buyers find themselves in without having an attorney review the contracts they sign.
+Having assisted hundreds of buyers we are very familiar with the pitfalls many buyers find themselves in without having an attorney review the purchase contracts they sign.
 We are here to make sure you avoid those pitfalls, and to help you understand the terms of the agreement you are signing.